wso2/docs-choreo-dev/en/docs/consuming-services/consuming-a-sevice.md

 ## Discover APIs

-In the Choreo Developer Portal, developers can use the search option to find APIs by it's name.
-The APIs and services that are created and published through the Choreo console, become visible in the Developer Portal depending on the APIs visibility as follows:
+In the Choreo Developer Portal, developers can use the search option to find APIs by name.
+The APIs and services that are created and published through the Choreo Console become visible in the Developer Portal depending on the API's visibility as follows:

  - **Public** : The API is **visible to all** in the developer portal.